 12. Delhi House Cafe

 Fairly new in town after their quiet opening just last summer, Delhi House Cafe is a stunning new addition to the bustling Corn Exchange – with beautiful, luxury decor that screams ‘Indian summer’.
-Specialising in cafe-style dishes that are super popular in India, the restaurant offers contemporary dishes such as curries, biryani, bread and tandoori meats, with India-meets-America desserts, cocktails, wines and more available.
+Specialising in cafe-style dishes that are super popular in India, the restaurant offers contemporary and halal-friendly dishes such as curries, biryani, bread and tandoori meats, with India-meets-America desserts, cocktails, wines and more available.
 Delhi House Cafe, Unit 10, The Corn Exchange, M4 3TR.